andrejlevkovitch/MySettings/README.md

       dmesg | grep -i vfio
       ```

-NOTE: before installing image you have to add pci devices of the `GPU`
+__NOTE__: before installing image you have to add pci devices of the `GPU`.
+When you use `virt-manger` for create image, switch on
+`Customize configuration before install`

 Also you need add next lines in image config file to `features` tag:
 ```xml